 Below is an example of Single Flare V-Groove Weld.

-In below example, pic on left side shows a Double Flare V-Groove Weld and on right side is a Double Flare V-Groove Weld with welding symbols.
+In below example, pic on left side shows a Single Flare V-Groove Weld and on right side is a Double Flare V-Groove Weld with welding symbols.

 Double Flare V-Groove Weld with Symbol

-A double flare V-groove weld is a welding joint that involves creating two V-shaped grooves on opposite sides of the joint, forming a symmetrical “V” shape as shown in above example.
+A double flare V-groove weld is a welding joint that involves creating two V-shaped grooves on opposite sides of the joint (as shown in above figure- Right side welding symbol), forming a symmetrical “V” shape as shown in above example.
 This type of weld is commonly used when a stronger and more secure joint is required.

 The double flare V-groove weld provides increased surface area for the weld, resulting in improved strength and stability.
 It is often used in applications where high structural integrity is necessary, such as in heavy machinery, pipelines, or structural steel fabrication.